Parting ways with your used four-wheeler can be tough; agreeing to a low resale value can be even tougher.

 What’s the average trade-in value of used ATVs?

-According to ATVTrader.com, the average cost of a used ATV is in the $3,500 to $7,000 range, and that’s for the top makes (imagine the possibilities of brands that are lesser known!).
+According to ATVTrader.com, the average cost of a used four-wheeler is in the $3,500 to $7,000 range, and that’s for the top makes (imagine the possibilities of brands that are lesser known!).
 My advice?
-Buy a used ATV that’s at least a few years old, and wait until the off-season to do it when demand is low.
+Buy ATVs that are at least a few years old, and wait until the off-season to do it when demand is low.

 If you’re interested in selling or trading a used ATV, your first inclination might be to defer to KBB ATV values.
 But if you remember from Is Kelley Blue Book Accurate?
 The Truth Behind KBB, KBB resale values are not reliable indicators of a used vehicle’s worth since they don’t take into account live-market trends.
 Enter RumbleOn.